-the spring the works submitted by studio space.
-The Graphics Departstudents in competition for the many ment has facilities for working in ient to the Academy, and the traveling scholarships and prizes are lithography, silk screen and etching Academy studios are easily reached on exhibition.
+hall and college or university is conven- students in competition for the many ment has facilities for working in ient to the Academy, and the traveling scholarships and prizes are lithography, silk screen and etching Academy studios are easily reached on exhibition.
 Additional special processes.
-The School has an excelby the student who might live some exhibitions are staged in the Peale lent etching and lithographic press;
+The School has an excel-